-Our EC students engage in Judaic Studies and Hebrew language activities on a daily basis.
+Our Early Childhood students engage in Judaic Studies and Hebrew language activities on a daily basis.
 Children are immersed in the traditions, symbols and holiday celebrations of the Jewish people.
 Daily prayers, blessings, and conversational Hebrew are taught through songs, games, and storytelling.
-Judaic and General Studies staff work together to integrate teaching themes.
-Hebrew in EC4 is presented through the Chalav u'Dvash program, a Hebrew Language program engaging child-appropriate developmental methods and activities.
-Every Friday, our EC students participate in Oneg Shabbat/Joyful Noise, a warm and participatory Kabbalat Shabbat (Welcoming the Sabbath) program.
-Parent attendance is specified on the school calendar.
+Judaic and General Studies staff work together to integrate Jewish values and experiences into daily activities.
+Every Friday, our EC students participate in a warm and participatory Kabbalat Shabbat (Welcoming the Sabbath) program.
+Each semester, we will invite parents to a creative showcase highlighting your children's Jewish education.